rocker-org/website/images/base/r-base.md

 Install current R from unstable repos.

-[`r-base`](https://hub.docker.com/_/r-base) and `rocker/r-base` are built from the same Dockerfile, but with different build systems.
+[`r-base`](https://hub.docker.com/_/r-base) and `rocker/r-base` are built from the same Dockerfile, but with different build tools.
 The timing of updates and available platforms are different.